czgUUrUAEXjcjw/fsynth-artifact-fse2022/README.md

 Artifact repository

-## Inbrowser playground

-We have set up an in-browser playground with both `ddmax` and `fsynth` algorithms [here](https://czguuruaexjcjw.github.io/fsynth-artifact-fse2022/playground/lab/index.html).

 ## How to build and run the project

 To build the docker image, clone this repository and run